 This morning discover such sights as Badwater – the lowest point in the Western Hemisphere – and Devil’s Golf Course – a unique desert area featuring halite salt crystal formations formed by the minerals of a past lake.
 We depart Death Valley and journey to Laughlin, Nevada for an overnight stay at the Golden Nugget Hotel & Casino.
-This afternoon we enjoy a leisurely cruise on the Colorado River.
 (B)

 Day 6 – Laughlin to Home

 As we travel home today once again through Wickenburg, we have lunch at the wonderful Rancho de los Caballeros, before returning home.
 (B,L)